Christof-H/Lab_script/Library_design/Classical_Library_Design/README.md

 ### Run script:

-Open a terminal in the current directory
+Open a terminal at the script location : Classical_Library_Design.

 Command to run the script: